AckerlyXu/heima/articles/resiliency/resiliency-technical-guidance-recovery-local-failures.md

 You can have a high-availability solution for your SQL Server databases in Azure by using AlwaysOn Availability Groups or database mirroring.

 The following diagram demonstrates the architecture of AlwaysOn Availability Groups running on Azure Virtual Machines.
-This diagram was taken from the in-depth article on this subject, [High availability and disaster recovery for SQL Server on Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-high-availability-dr/).
+This diagram was taken from the in-depth article on this subject, [High availability and disaster recovery for SQL Server on Azure Virtual Machines](../virtual-machines/windows/sql/virtual-machines-windows-sql-high-availability-dr.md).

 ![AlwaysOn Availability Groups in Azure](./media/resiliency-technical-guidance-recovery-local-failures/high_availability_solutions-1.png)

 You can also automatically provision an AlwaysOn Availability Groups deployment end-to-end on Azure VMs by using the AlwaysOn template in the Azure portal preview.
 For more information, see [SQL Server AlwaysOn Offering in Azure Portal Preview Gallery](https://blogs.technet.microsoft.com/dataplatforminsider/2014/08/25/sql-server-alwayson-offering-in-microsoft-azure-portal-gallery/).

 The following diagram demonstrates the use of database mirroring on Azure Virtual Machines.
-It was also taken from the in-depth topic [High availability and disaster recovery for SQL Server on Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-high-availability-dr/).
+It was also taken from the in-depth topic [High availability and disaster recovery for SQL Server on Azure Virtual Machines](../virtual-machines/windows/sql/virtual-machines-windows-sql-high-availability-dr.md).

 ![Database mirroring in Azure](./media/resiliency-technical-guidance-recovery-local-failures/high_availability_solutions-2.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > Both architectures require a domain controller.
 However, with database mirroring, it's possible to use server certificates to eliminate the need for a domain controller.
 >
 >